alainamb/web-localization-for-beginners/Lesson1/Lesson1_README.md

 - Translation is more than word-for-word conversion
 - Understand the cultural and contextual nuances
 - Consider: idiomatic expressions, cultural references, technical terminology, audience expectations

+### More advanced topics to cover later
+- Text direction to accomodate both left-to-right and right-to-left languages

 ## Visual Studio Code Exploration
 - Open files in Visual Studio Code